MichiganCOG/M-PACT/README.md

 ### Adding a dataset
-Adding a new dataset requires that the videos are structured in the expected directory structure and that there exist the necessary supplemental text files for the HDF5 file generation like the vidsFile
+Adding a new dataset requires that the videos are structured in the expected directory structure and that there exist the necessary supplemental text files for the HDF5 file generation like the vidsFile,